Winamp: Winamp3

 The next major Winamp version, Winamp3 (so spelled to include mp3 in the name and to mark its separation from the Winamp 2 codebase), was released on August 9, 2002.
 It was a complete rewrite of version 2, newly based on the Wasabi application framework, which offered additional functionality and flexibility.
 Winamp3 was developed parallel to Winamp 2, but "many users found it consumed too many system resources and was unstable (or even lacked some valued functionality, such as the ability to count or find the total duration of tracks in a playlist)".
 Winamp3 had no backward compatibility with Winamp 2 plugins, and the SHOUTcast sourcing plugin was not supported.
 No Winamp3 version of SHOUTcast was ever released.

 In response to users reverting to Winamp 2, Nullsoft continued the development of Winamp 2 to versions 2.9 and 2.91 in 2003, even alluding to it humorously.
 The beta versions 2.92 and 2.95 were released with the inclusion of some of the functionality of the upcoming Winamp 5.
-During this period the Wasabi cross-platform application framework and skinnable GUI toolkit was derived from parts of the Winamp3 source code.
+During this period the Wasabi (software)|Wasabi cross-platform application framework and skinnable GUI toolkit was derived from parts of the Winamp3 source code.
 For Linux, Nullsoft released an alpha version of Winamp3 on October 9, 2001, but has not updated it despite continued user interest.

 During this time Winamp faced stiff competition from Apple's iTunes.

 Winamp 5

 Winamp 5 was based on the Winamp 2 codebase, but with Winamp3 features such as modern skins incorporated via a plugin, thus incorporating the main advantages of both products.
 Regarding the omission of a version 4, Nullsoft joked that "nobody wants to see a Winamp 4 skin" ("4 skin" being a pun on foreskin).
 It was also joked that "Winamp 5 is so good they skipped a number" and "Winamp 2+3=5,".
 Winamp 5.0 was released in December 2003.
 A blue themed "Modern" skin became the default interface.
 The media library was improved, CD burning and ripping was introduced, and other additions.

 The original Nullsoft team quit in 2004.
 As of version 5.1, Winamp development is credited to Ben Allison (Benski) and Maksim Tyrtyshny.

-From version 5.2 onwards, support for synchronizing with an iPod is built-in.
+From version 5.2 onwards, support for synchronizing with an iPod and other portable music players is built-in.
+This was developed by Will Fisher, as a re-write of the open source ml_ipod plug-in.